McGlothlin/pelican-site/content/blog/code/pagespeed.md

 ### Was all this really necessary?

 If I'm honest... no it wasn't.
 I have a relatively small and simple site that was already fast due to its minimalism, and few (if any) of my site's visitors would notice the best practices I'd missed.
 Regardless, I want my site to be as good as it can be and I value the learning process that got me to this point.
 Throughout that process I learned much about web development and I'm a more competent developer as a result.
 Next time I find one of our pages is slow at work, I'll know where to start looking.

+Update (April 21, 2018): I'm no longer using this module because <s>I've done a thorough cost-benefit analysis and have determined the benefits are negligible for my use case</s> I'm tired of recompiling nginx every time I do an update and haven't bothered to automate this like I should.